Harsh-NE/EcommerceWebsiteWithChatbot/README.md

-A full-stack e-commerce platform featuring a chatbot interface for product search, filtering, recommendations, and order-related support.
+A full-stack e-commerce platform featuring a chatbot interface for product search, filtering, recommendations.
 Built using React (frontend), Django (backend), and DistilBERT for natural language intent classification.